carstenSpraener/cgV19/doc/GettingStarted.md

 cgV19 {
     model = './src/main/helloWorld.oom'
 }

+tasks.withType(JavaCompile) {
+    compileTask -> compileTask.dependsOn generate
+}
 ```

 This tells the cgV19-Plugin that your model is described in the given file.
+The second block is to
+tell gradle, that all compile task depending on the generate task.
+So the generate will be executed
+before generation starts.

 Now you have to tell what cartridges you want to use.
 This is done via the dependencies block of the
 build.gradle file.
 The cgV19-Plugin defines a new dependency-group __cartridge__.
 Add all required